maxnd/mxMarkEdit/README.md

 * inline footnotes, like `^[Text of the footnote.]`;
 * links to websites or files, like `[my web site](www.mywebsite.com)`;
 * links to pictures, like `![my picture](img.jpg)`.

+To show a picture in the text after its link, see below for the proper shortcut.

 The markers cannot be escaped as far as the formatting of mxMarkEdit is concerned.
 Pandoc should instead manage them properly.